 Familiarizes students with several areas of emerging technologies by critically examining

-texts and artifacts within the context of their technical, historical, and cultural antecedents, with a focus on how technologies and culture mutually influence one
+texts and artifacts within the context of their technical, historical, and cultural antecedents, with a focus on how technologies and culture mutually influence one another.

 LMC 6319: Intellectual Property Policy and Law